Evolutionary biology: Subfields

-Many biologists have contributed to shaping the modern discipline of evolutionary biology.
-Theodosius Dobzhansky and E. B. Ford established an empirical research programme.
-Ronald Fisher, Sewall Wright, and J. B. S. Haldane created a sound theoretical framework.
-Ernst Mayr in systematics, George Gaylord Simpson in paleontology and G. Ledyard Stebbins in botany helped to form the modern synthesis.

-James Crow, Richard Lewontin, Dan Hartl, Marcus Feldman, and Brian Charlesworth trained a generation of evolutionary biologists.

-Current research topics
+Research topics

-Current research in evolutionary biology covers diverse topics and incorporates ideas from diverse areas, such as molecular genetics and computer science.

-First, some fields of evolutionary research try to explain phenomena that were poorly accounted for in the modern evolutionary synthesis.
+Research in evolutionary biology covers many topics and incorporates ideas from diverse areas, such as molecular genetics and mathematical and theoretical biology.
+Some fields of evolutionary research try to explain phenomena that were poorly accounted for in the modern evolutionary synthesis.
 These include speciation, the evolution of sexual reproduction, the evolution of cooperation, the evolution of ageing, and evolvability.